 Oracle VM VirtualBox is a free and open-source hosted hypervisor for x86 virtualization, developed by Oracle Corporation.
-Created by Innotek, it was acquired by Sun Microsystems in 2008, which was in turn acquired by Oracle in 2010.
-VirtualBox may be installed on Windows, macOS, Linux, Solaris and OpenSolaris
+It was created by Innotek and was acquired by Sun Microsystems in 2008, which was in turn acquired by Oracle in 2010.
+VirtualBox may be installed on Windows, macOS, Linux, Solaris, and OpenSolaris.
+Here are some similar VM errors, the virtual machine has terminated unexpectedly during startup with exit code 1 (1×0), and Windows failed to start, a recent hardware or software change might be the cause.
+For similar errors, see the following articles, HyperV – A boot image was not found and why does the legacy PXE not does work on Generation 2 VM.

 Navigate to the following link to download VirtualBox 6.1.8 Oracle VM VirtualBox Extension Pack